muke24/Civic_03/README.md

 ------------------------------

 Data Source Warning: This software currently uses a reverse-engineered, non-public Waze URL.
 This method is fragile and likely violates Waze's Terms of Service.
-The URL is currently working for this Unity project.
+The URL IS currently working for this Unity project.
+Use it while you can!
 All code is provided under the MIT license."

 ------------------------------